-The Canon Vixia HF R72 is a compact HD camcorder that shoots 1080p video at 60 fps and features a 32x zoom, 32GB of storage, integrated Wi-Fi and more.
-Although its image quality isn’t quite up to the standard of the Panasonic HC-V770K, it’s incredibly easy to use and features a long zoom.
+The Canon Vixia HF-R72 is a compact HD camcorder that shoots 1080p video at 60 fps and features a 32x zoom, 32GB of internal storage, integrated Wi-Fi and more.
+Although its image quality isn’t quite up to the standard of other camcorders, it’s incredibly easy to use and features a long zoom.
 Sadly, it no longer makes our list of the best camcorders (opens in new tab).

 Image quality is determined by several different factors, and it can sometimes be difficult to discern why one camera might be better than another.
 To make this as clear as possible, we shot with the R72, compared its footage against the competition and analyzed specifications like sensor size, resolution, maximum aperture and still image resolution.